CS-531-AI/ProgrammingAssignment1/README.md

-# Vacuum Cleaning Agent
+## Vacuum Cleaning Agent

-In this assignment we designed and implemented 3 different vacuum-cleaning agents in two environments (view `report.pdf` for the full description).
-This project is coded in Python3.
+This project was developed by students taking CS 531 (AI) at Oregon State University.
+In this assignment we designed and implemented 3 different vacuum-cleaning agents in two environments (view `report.pdf` for full description).
+Coded in Python3.

+## Development

+Developed by: Christopher Mendez & Rupika Dikkala

 ## Instructions